Duties

 Qualifications:

-Illinois Professional Educator License with a School Psychologist or School Social Worker endorsement.
-Recent experience working with students with significant social/emotional needs.
+- Illinois Professional Educator License endorsed as a School Psychologist or School Social Worker

 Preferred additional abilities/knowledge: